Datakollektivet/map-generator/README.md

 + SVG file (i.e. `<svg>...</svg>`)
 + Full HTML file (i.e. `<html><body><div id="<id>"><svg>...</svg></div></body></html>`)

 You define the output format by adding a cli argument, e.g. `node map-generator.js --output container`.
-You can add multiple with `--output all` or with comma seperation `--output container, html`.
+You can add multiple with `--output all` or with comma seperation `--output container html`.

+Output files will be save to the output folder.

 #### Configure style (or complexity)
 It is possible to generate maps that directly reflect the underlyig geojson, but also generate maps that have simpler geometries to make more stylistic and visually simpler maps.
 Options include: